Kathy Devine, DrNP, RN, NEA-BC

 Assistant Vice President, Nursing Operations

-Ms. Gruber joined Cooper in 1989 as a PRN advancing to a staff RN.
-She then became the assistant clinical director and then clinical director of the Emergency Department (ED) during a time of expansion.
-She was instrumental in the development of the Clinical Decision Unit, which opened in 2011, where patients who present to the ED benefit from further observation resulting in either an admission or discharge within a 24-hour timeframe.
-Since 2012, she helped launch – and continues to oversee – nursing at Cooper Urgent Care Centers with its unique emergency medicine staffing model.
-As director of the Cooper Transfer Center, which accepts 5000 patient transfers a year from area hospitals, she works closely with Cooper Air and Ground Transport to insure patient admission to Cooper’s specialty care programs.
+Throughout her tenure, Ms. Gruber has been integral to the growth of Emergency Nursing at Cooper.
+She was instrumental in the launch of the Clinical Decision Unit as well as the Cooper Urgent Care Centers.
+As director of the Cooper Transfer Center, which accepts 5,000 patient transfers a year from area hospitals, she works closely with Cooper Air and Ground Transport to insure patient admission to Cooper’s specialty care programs.

-Diane Floyd, BSN, MSN, CCRN, TCRN, NE-BCDiane Floyd, BSN, MSN, CCRN, TCRN, NE-BC
+Diane Floyd, BSN, MSN, CCRN, TCRN, NE-BC

 Assistant Vice President, Nursing Operations